-Rumination is form of thinking where we repeatedly review and replay previous mistakes or negative events in the past even thought doing so has no real benefit but does have the side-effect feeling bad about yourself:
+Rumination is a form of thinking where we repeatedly review and replay previous mistakes or negative events in the past even though doing so has no real benefit but does have the side-effect feeling bad about yourself:

 - Laying in bed replaying the mistake you made at your presentation at work for hours.

 - Thinking over and over about that conversation between you and your husband when he said you were being overly-critical and you thought he was being insensitive.